SovereignCloudStack/standards/Design-Docs/Image-Properties-Spec.md

 indicates until when an image under this name will be provided and (according to the `replace_frequency`) updated at least.
 (Providers are free to provide updates for longer or leave the non-updated image visible for longer.)
-If this field is not set, no promises are made.
+If this field is set to `none`, no promises are made, if it is set to `notice`, updates will be provided until a deprecation notice is published.
+(The values are the same as for below `uuid_validity`, except that `forever` and `last-N` don't make any sense.)

 The `uuid_validity` field indicates how long the public image will be referencable by it's UUID.